Worldwide shipping with track & trace

 Disadvantages of VHF

-• Limited Range: Due to their higher frequency and direct line of sight, VHF signals have a more limited range than HF signals.
+• Limited range: Due to their higher frequency and direct line of sight, VHF signals have a more limited range than HF signals.

 • Sensitivity to obstacles: Physical obstacles can block VHF signals, making them less suitable in urban areas.